fcorella/crypto-authn-demo-sql/README.md

 Linux 2 on AWS.  *Be sure to use Amazon Linux 2 rather than Amazon Linux 2023*; Amazon Linux 2023 does not work MySQL community server at this time.
-Install git (sudo yum -y install git), clone the repository into a directory /home/ec2-user/crypto-authn-demo-sql, change directory to crypto-authn-demo-sql, and run the bash script install-demo (sudo ./install-demo).
+Install git (sudo yum -y install git), clone the repository into a directory /home/ec2-user/crypto-authn-demo-sql, and change directory to crypto-authn-demo-sql.
+Make sure that install-script and demo.mjs are executable (chmod a+x install-script demo.mjs), and run the bash script install-demo (sudo ./install-demo).
 The script will install MySQL, Nodejs, and node modules including pjcl.

 The script will ask you for the public IP address of the server or a domain name that maps to the IP address, and will give you the option